 - Adequate coverage to fund search and recovery of deceased people and their personal effects.

-- Adequate coverage to establish and operate a family assistance center, and provide support and travel for family members to go to the family assistance center.
+- Adequate coverage to establish and operate a family assistance centre, and provide support and travel for family members to go to the family assistance centre.
 For planning purposes, airlines expect from 4 to 6 family members for every person onboard an aircraft.

 - Adequate coverage to treat employees and their families in the same manner you will provide support to your customers / guests and their families.

 - A plan to fund and quickly issue assistance payments to survivors and families of the missing or deceased.
 These payments are to help with the immediate costs until compensation is determined.